farahconor/summer23/README.md

 matplotlib==3.5.2
 ```

-Later versions should work in theory.
+Later versions may work, but in the event of unsual errors, try it again on these versions.